wifiphisher/wifiphisher/README.md

 ## Requirements
 * Kali Linux.
-* Two wireless network adapters; one capable of injection.
+* Two wireless network adapters that support AP and Monitor mode accordingly.

 ## Help needed
 If you are a Python developer or a web designer you can help us improve wifiphisher.
 Feel free to take a look at the <a href="https://github.com/sophron/wifiphisher/issues">bug tracker</a> for some tasks to do.